Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 ### Reflection (STAR Technique)

 **Situation:**
-On 21-March-2025, I completed the Professional Networking module as part of the Work Readiness training.
+I was required to complete the Professional Networking module as part of the Work Readiness.
 The course focused on building and maintaining professional relationships within the ICT industry.

 **Task:**
 I was required to develop a professional online presence, particularly through platforms like LinkedIn, and understand effective networking strategies.